Welcome to the British Engines blog! Tell us a bit about yourself?

 It has opened my eyes to how unpredictable a process can be, in terms of the various challenges that can arise on a daily basis, and the flexibility required to deal with them.

-What would your advice be to those looking for an industrial placement at British Engines?
+What would your advice be to those looking for a North East engineering industrial placement at British Engines?

 What are your plans for the future?